Origin of fine structure of the giant dipole resonance in sd-shell nuclei: Introduction

 Fine structure of the GDR has also been observed in heavy nuclei \cite{iwa12,pol14} and in other giant resonances such as the isoscalar giant quadrupole resonance (GQR) \cite{she04,she09}, the Gamow-Teller resonance \cite{kal06}, or the magnetic quadrupole resonance \cite{vnc99,kal07}.
-Some progress has been made in the understanding of the fine structure by comparison between experiment and theoretical calculations of the distribution of resonance strength.
+Some progress has been made in the understanding of the fine structure by comparison between experiments and theoretical calculations of the distribution of resonance strength.
 In the case of the GQR it has been demonstrated that the fine structure has its origin in the coupling of the $1p1h$ excitations that constitute the resonance to low-lying surface vibrations \cite{she04,she09}, a mechanism discussed in Ref.~\cite{ber83}.
-However, in a recent study of a lighter nucleus ($^{40}$Ca) it was shown that Landau damping plays a role in the formation of fine structure \cite{usm11}.
+However, in recent studies of lighter nuclei ($^{28}$Si, $^{40}$Ca) it was shown that Landau damping plays a role in the formation of fine structure \cite{usm11,usm16}.
 The importance of Landau damping was also demonstrated for the GDR in $^{208}$Pb \cite{pol14}.